2023 UC Irvine Anteaters men's volleyball team

-The 2023 UC Irvine Anteaters men's volleyball team represents the University of California, Irvine in the 2023 NCAA Division I & II men's volleyball season.
-The Anteaters, led by eleventh year head coach David Kniffin, play their home games at the Bren Events Center.
-The Anteaters compete as members of the Big West Conference and were picked to finish third in the Big West preseason poll.
+The 2023 UC Irvine Anteaters men's volleyball team represented the University of California, Irvine in the 2023 NCAA Division I & II men's volleyball season.
+The Anteaters, led by eleventh year head coach David Kniffin, played their home games at the Bren Events Center.
+The Anteaters competed as members of the Big West Conference and were picked to finish third in the Big West preseason poll.